Monday, September 29, 2008

 World financial crisis and its impact-A.K.Prabhakar

 3more months to end the year and Global financial crisis seeing no end we have September 30, Tuesday, which is the deadline for hedge fund investors to put in requests to get their money back by year’s end 90day notice period.
 The redemption requests have been pouring into hedge funds well ahead of the Sept.
 30 deadline.
-More pressure can be seen in the last few days, hedge funds, control nearly $2 trillion in assets and indication are that 10% of w
+More pressure can be seen in the last few days, hedge funds, control nearly $2 trillion in assets and indication are that 10% of withdrawal can be seen.

 Read more here....
 Look Out for Bloody Tuesday